fasrc/User_Codes/Singularity_Containers/README.md

 INFO:    Build complete: centos7_custom.sif
 ```

-## Build a SingularityCE container remotely from Singularity definition file using option `--remote`.
+## Build a SingularityCE container remotely from Singularity definition file using option `--remote`

 If the unpriveleged `proot` build does not work for you, you can use Sylabs
 cloud free service to build Singularity images.